This documentation explains how to use NEMO: the Next Energy Modeling system for Optimization.

 NEMO team

 NEMO is a project of the Energy Modeling Program at the Stockholm Environment Institute (SEI).
-Key contributors include Jason Veysey and Charlie Heaps.
+Key contributors include Jason Veysey, Charlie Heaps, and Iain Morrow.
 The project was started through an SEI Seed & Innovation grant funded by the Swedish International Development Cooperation Agency (Sida).